jasonmccampbell/spraycc/README.md

 of abstraction as Boost's ASIO library.
 This meant writing the state machines for all of the communication by hand, which quickly became unproductive when I would get only an hour to work on it once, maybe twice, in a week.

-After a gap of a year where I was too busy at work to work on this project, Rust's async / await features stabilized, and the excellent [Tokio crate](https://crates.io/crates/tokio) matured.
+After a gap of a year where I was too busy to work on this project, Rust's async / await features stabilized, and the excellent [Tokio crate](https://crates.io/crates/tokio) matured.
 I don't know if when I originally looked at it process support wasn't there yet or whether I didn't know enough to understand it, but now it is very solid and I found [Tokio's select!](https://tokio.rs/tokio/tutorial/select) macro.
 I deleted 80% of the original code and